Debalent/CreatorSync/README.md

 All rights reserved.
 No part of this project may be reproduced, distributed, or modified without explicit written permission from the developer.
 This repository is not open for collaboration or external contributions.

 Contact
-For inquiries regarding CreatorSync, licensing, or investment opportunities, please contact:Email: demond.balentine@atlasschool.com Phone: 479-250-2573
+For inquiries regarding CreatorSync, licensing, or investment opportunities, please contact:Email: demond.balentine@atlasschool.comPhone: 479-250-2573

 Thank you for your interest in CreatorSync.